 The endpoint allows us to create referral codes directly instead of updating customer sessions.
 We can also set a start/expiry date and link the referral code to a customer profile.

 Another option is to link the referral code to a friend, which is useful when you're migrating historical referral campaigns to Talon.One.

-Let's call the Create a referral code endpoint with this example payload that creates a referral code for customer 88:
+Let's call the Create referral code for an advocate endpoint with this example payload that creates a referral code for customer 88:

 Pay attention to the

 properties.
 They use the RFC3339 format.
 They can contain any time zone,

 relative to UTC.
 In this case, the time zone is EST, or UTC-5.
 You can provide

 any time zone (your own, your store's, your app's...), it is

 converted to UTC internally.

 We can repeat this operation for each customer of our database to give them a referral code.